parisk/parisk.github.io/_posts/2015-10-16-not-funded.md

 > Thanasis, me and Marios chilling at the motel, after a (most probably) exhausting day

-**Epilogue**: Now, exactly 3 years later, three of us are pursuing SourceLair as a funded startup company in Athens, while the other two of us are pursuing really ambitious Phd. carreers.
+**Epilogue**: Now, exactly 3 years later, three of us are pursuing SourceLair as a funded startup company in Athens, while the other two of us are pursuing really ambitious Phds and academic carreers.
 I am really happy that all five of us grew up together, became better persons and are still close friends, talk about those memories and have share time together.

 **P.S.** I always wanted to (re)start blogging and was just procrastinating on it.
 This post really motivated me to do so.
 Thanks Antonis Kalipetis.